sculptor/sculptor.github.io/documentation/event-driven-tutorial.md

 There is also a `camel-test.xml` in `src/test/resources` to make it possible to use different configuration when running JUnit tests.

-Camel makes it possible to define endpoints and routes in either xml or Java DSL.
+Camel makes it possible to define endpoints and routes in either XML or Java DSL.
 It is a matter of taste.
 Here is a little sample of how to add a few endpoints and routes with the Java DSL:

 ~~~ java